 Bolder Academy is awaiting its first Ofsted inspection.
-This has been delayed due to the pandemic.
 In the meantime, Bolder has ensured that quality assurance processes are put into place.
-Examples include internal lesson visits and work scrutiny as well as visits from practicing headteachers to review the school's work.
-Outcomes of these reviews have been positive and show curriculum planning and behaviour to be a strength.
+Examples include external reviews from Headteachers and staff with previous experience of conducting OFSTEDs, internal lesson visits and work scrutiny.
+Outcomes of these reviews have been positive and show curriculum planning to be a strength.

-Last academic year attendance overall was 93.58%, pupil premium attendance was 91.48% and SEN attendance was 90.29%.
+Last academic year attendance overall was 92.50%, pupil premium attendance was 91.27% and SEN attendance was 88.03%.
 This is in line with national averages.

-Student recruitment data is a strength and the Academy currently has 686 students on roll.
-The Academy's admission number is 690.
+Student recruitment data is a strength and the Academy currently has 850 students on roll.
+The Academy's admission number is 870.